Essential Algorithms

 What is THE algorithm that makes your business work?

 Strip away the product, the brand, the team.
 What remains is a routing function.
 Every business takes an intent, finds a path, delivers through infrastructure, settles value, and feeds the result back.
-The business that understands its own algorithm controls its own leverage.
+The business that understands its own algorithm controls its own future.
 The one that doesn't is running someone else's.

 The Pattern